greggman/WebGPU-DOOM/README.md

 ## Prompting Details

-Mostly I just made a folder with the source to doom in a sub-folder.
+Mostly I just made a folder with the source to DOOM in a sub-folder.
 I asked Claude to convert it to TypeScript and WebGPU with no libraries and use esbuild to build it.